jef-fortunahamid/MintClassicsCo/README.md

 There is zero or no row/s or value/s returned with this query.
 We can say, each warehouse stores unique items.

-We can run the following query to know products beinf stored on each warehouse:
+We can run the following query to know products being stored on each warehouse:
 ```sql
 SELECT
       warehouseCode